 Our store was perhaps one of the dumpier ones.
 It was in Trafalgar Village, a perpetual “death mall” where stores typically didn't last.
 I never really understood why — the mall was wedged between the GO station and the QEW, had good road access, and a big parking lot.
 But everyone avoided it.
 It was an I-shaped mall, with the ends being the anchors: Food City (the grocery store) on one end, Woolco on the other.
 The Black's was wedged right next to the Woolco entrance inside the mall, so we had a fair bit of foot traffic.

 The anchor stores would change over time.
 Woolco closed down and was bought out by Walmart as it set foot in Canada.
 The Food City would eventually become a No Frills, a literal no-name brand food store where everything is labeled yellow with only words, as basic as it gets.
 The Walmart would eventually moved and be replaced by a Home Depot.
-After the Walmart moved, Trafalgar Village was mostly razed, the centre section of the I demolished, leaving the anchor buildings … and the Golden Griddle, a waffle house, which only recently closed.
+After the Walmart moved, Trafalgar Village was mostly razed, the centre section of the I demolished, leaving the anchor buildings … and the Golden Griddle, a waffle house, which closed in 2015.

 I was the kid.
 The young one.
 I did the bulk of the intake for film, both the hourly service and the special orders.
 Despite Sue's encouragement, I didn't feel comfortable doing sales, partly because I was in an introverted period of my life, but also because Mark and the other sales staff were so much better at it.
 Mark did teach me a number of things, but I only ever once sold a camera during the Christmas rush.